 What the APWF is about

 The goal of the APWF is to contribute to sustainable water management in order to achieve the targets of the MDGs in Asia and the Pacific by capitalizing on the region’s diversity and rich history of experience in dealing with water as a fundamental part of the human existence.
-Specifically, the APWF shall champion efforts aimed at boosting investments, building capacity, and enhancing cooperation in the water sector at the regional level and beyond.
+Specifically, the APWF strongly advocates efforts to boost investments and capacity building, and enhance cooperation in the water sector on the regional level and beyond.

-To achieve this goal, APWF will provide countries and organizations in the Asia-Pacific region with a common platform and voice in articulating the region’s strategies and promoting its achievements in solving water problems, including meeting the necessary investment requirements.
-For this purpose, APWF will comprise a well-coordinated network of member organizations that are able and willing to voluntarily commit their resources in order to deliver high quality products and services that meet the priority needs of policy and decision-makers and practitioners in the water sector.
-APWF will add value to the ongoing work of organizations and initiatives in the water sector in terms of investment, optimizing implementation arrangements, achieving economies of scale, and developing unified approaches to water policies and programs.
+To achieve this goal, the APWF will provide countries and organizations in the Asia-Pacific region with a common platform and opportunities to voice their regional strategies, while also promoting their achievement in solving water problems, including challenges and needs to meet investment requirements.
+For this purpose, the APWF is comprised of member organizations to form a well-coordinated network that is able and willing to voluntarily provide their resources to deliver high quality services in order to support policy and decision-makers as well as practitioners to fulfill their priority issues in the water sector.
+The APWF will add values to ongoing work and initiatives of the organizations in the water sector in terms of investment, while also optimizing implementation arrangements, achieving economies of scale, and developing unified approaches to water policies and programs.

 RULES AND PROCEDURES